bobchennan/VAE_NBP/report.markdown

 # Non-parametric Bayesian Prior for Variational Auto-encoder

-This is the final project for course Advanced Topics in Bayesian Statistics.
+This is the final project for course *Advanced Topics in Bayesian Statistics*.
 You can find the mid-term presentation about hierarchical dirichlet process [here](http://myemacs.com/2017/04/06/Hierarchical-Dirichlet-Process/).

  The whole idea for this work comes from this paper by Prof. Eric Xing's team: